pkonopacki/wowcher-speaking-clock-exercise/README.md

 The conversion logic is contained in single static method SpeakingClock.sayTheTime(int h, int m).
 Whole parsing functionality can be found in TimeParser class.
 There are corresponding tests for both.

+The "test" folder was moved under the "src" to comply with mvn project rules, there are no packages crated.

 Please use the command "mvn clean test" and the execution report can be found in the <path to the parent folder>/wowcher-speaking-clock-exercise-9846de457d98/target/surefire-reports

 The test report should be printed on the screen as well.